 The trainer has the option of assigning hours to six different training modalities for the same event.
-(See Chapter III: Glossary for a further explanation of training modalities.
+(See Chapter IV: Glossary for a further explanation of training modalities.
 A table of the training and TA modalities is below.)
 The trainer may distribute the training hours to the nearest quarter hour across all training modalities.
 Hours should be expressed in decimals.
 For example, 12 1⁄2 hours should be written as 12.25.

-Trainers must also indicate the number of sessions provided during this period.
+Trainers must also indicate the number of Coaching for Practice Transformation sessions provided during this period.